patrick-kidger/torchcde/README.md

 This library provides differentiable GPU-capable solvers for controlled differential equations (CDEs).
 Backpropagation through the solver or via the adjoint method is supported; the latter allows for improved memory efficiency.

-In particular this allows for building [Neural Controlled Differential Equation](https://github.com/patrick-kidger/NeuralCDE) models, which are state-of-the-art models for (potentially irregular) time series; they can be thought of as a "continuous time RNN".
+In particular this allows for building [Neural Controlled Differential Equation](https://github.com/patrick-kidger/NeuralCDE) models, which are state-of-the-art models for (arbitrarily irregular!) time series.
+Neural CDEs can be thought of as a "continuous time RNN".

 _Powered by the [`torchdiffeq`](https://github.com/rtqichen/torchdiffeq) library._